Preston railway station: Preston's railways

 The Lancaster and Preston Junction Railway (L&PJR) was the third line, which opened on 25 June 1840, initially using the North Union station.
-However, relations between the NUR and L&PJR soured, and, from 1 January 1842, most L&PJR trains used, instead, Maxwell House railway station, a short distance to the north of the North Union station.
+However, relations between the NUR and L&PJR soured; from 1 January 1842, most L&PJR trains used instead, a short distance to the north of the North Union station.
 A few trains passed through, but the NUR charged a toll of 6d per passenger.
 Most passengers refused to pay, preferring to alight at Maxwell House and walk the 200 yd to the North Union station, but the NUR refused to hold the train to allow passengers to walk and rebook.
 The NUR advised northbound passengers to travel by the Lancaster Canal rather than the L&PJR.
 On 1 January 1844, Maxwell House station came into the possession of the NUR, and lack of agreement led to several weeks when hapless L&PJR passengers had to alight on the trackside at nearby Dock Street (off Pitt Street).
 Lancaster trains were able to use the North Union station from 12 February.

 Preston's fourth railway was the Preston and Wyre Joint Railway to Fleetwood, opening, just a few weeks after the L&PJR, on 16 July 1840, to its own terminus at in Leighton Street.
-After 12 February 1844, regular Preston and Wyre trains used the North Union station, along with the L&PJR, although Maudlands Station continued to be used for excursions for some decades.
+After 12 February 1844, regular Preston and Wyre trains used the North Union station, along with the L&PJR, although Maudlands continued to be used for excursions for some decades.

 The fifth company to run trains into Preston was the Bolton and Preston Railway (BPR), from 22 June 1843.
-Its line joined the North Union's at Euxton, 5+1/2 mi south of Preston, but the company used Maxwell House railway station instead of the North Union's.
+Its line joined the North Union's at Euxton Junction, 5+1/2 mi south of Preston, but the company used Maxwell House instead of the North Union's.
 However, the NUR charged 1s per passenger to BPR trains over its tracks, and eventually the BPR resorted to ferrying its passengers by road between Euxton and Preston.
 The BPR was driven into submission and was taken over by the NUR from 1 January 1844.